 Commodity CFDs – There are currently 25 CFD contracts available to trade, which include 4 Spot Energies (WTI Crude Oil, Brent Crude Oil, Natural Gas, Gasoline), 5 Spot Metals (Gold, Silver, Platinum, Palladium, Copper) and 16 Soft Commodities such as Corn, Soybeans, Sugar, Lumber, Cocoa or Coffee.
 The max leverage allowed for retail clients is:

 Note that in other Pepperstone regulation jurisdictions (UK, EU, Australia) there are strict leverage caps in place for retail investor accounts.
 Overall, we consider Pepperstone’s Metals and Energies CFD list as OK, but, similar to peers such as IC Markets, its Soft Commodity list tends to be a bit limited.

 Cryptocurrency CFDs – You can access 9 different digital currencies, traded in pairs against the US Dollar in the form of CFDs.
 There are also 3 Crypto Indices available – Crypto 10, Crypto 20 and Crypto 30.
 The maximum leverage allowed for retail clients is 1:10, but in certain jurisdictions such as the EU, the UK and Australia it will be capped to 1:2.
-You will find popular Cryptocurrencies such as Bitcoin, Ethereum and Ripple along with some altcoins such as Polkadot and Chainlink.
+At this crypto broker you will find popular Cryptocurrencies such as Bitcoin , Ethereum and Ripple along with some altcoins such as Polkadot and Chainlink.

 On the other hand, what you cannot trade at Pepperstone are Futures CFDs, Options CFDs, Interest Rate CFDs and other more complex instruments (designed for professional traders in particular).